Learning Objectives

 Enzymatic activity and hereditary information in one polymer: the RNA World hypothesis

-The discovery by Thomas Cech that some RNA molecules can catalyze their own site-specific cleavage led to a Nobel prize (for Cech and Altman), the term “ribozymes” to denote catalytic RNA molecules, and the revival of a hypothesis that RNA molecules were the original hereditary molecules, pre-dating DNA.
-For origin-of-life researchers, here was the possibility that RNA molecules could both encode hereditary information, and catalyze their own replication.
-DNA as the first hereditary molecule posed real problems for origin-of-life researchers because DNA replication requires protein enzymes (DNA polymerases) and RNA primers (see page on DNA replication), so it’s difficult to envision how such a complex hereditary system could have evolved from scratch.
+The discovery by Thomas Cech that some RNA molecules can catalyze their own site-specific cleavage led to a Nobel prize (for Cech and Altman), the term ribozymes to denote catalytic RNA molecules, and the revival of a hypothesis that RNA molecules were the original hereditary molecules, pre-dating DNA in the information storage role.
+For origin-of-life researchers, here was the possibility that RNA molecules could both encode hereditary information and catalyze their own replication.
+DNA as the first hereditary molecule posed real problems for origin-of-life researchers because DNA replication requires protein enzymes (DNA polymerases) and RNA primers (see page on DNA replication), so it is difficult to envision how such a complex hereditary system could have evolved from scratch.
 With catalytic RNA molecules, a single molecule or family of similar molecules could potentially store genetic information and replicate themselves, with no proteins needed initially.

 At some point in the lineage leading to the Last Universal Common Ancestor, DNA became the preferred long-term storage molecule for genetic information.
 DNA molecules are more chemically stable than RNA (deoxyribose is more chemically inert than ribose).
 Having two complementary strands means that each strand of DNA can serve as a template for replication of its partner strand, providing some innate redundancy.
 These and possibly other traits gave cells with a DNA hereditary system a selective advantage so that all cellular life on Earth uses DNA to store and transmit genetic information.